tinusaur/guides/docs/hello-world/Run-blinking-leds-program.md

-# Run Blinking LED Program
+# Run Blinking Leds Program
 1. Plug the USB programmer into a USB port on your computer.
 2. Connect the Tinusaur board to the USB programmer.
 3. On the Tinusaur board, connect a LED to PB0 with a 330 ohm resistor in series.